Trail going up Cheoah Bald

 Maildrop

 My second task of the day was to go to the outfitter store, which was next door to the restaurant.
+I needed to retrieve a resupply box they were holding for me.

-One last thing to do was to go to NOC's general store and purchase some ibuprofen, or as it's known on the trail, Vitamin I.
+One last thing to do was to go to NOC's general store and purchase some ibuprofen, or as it's known on the trail, Vitamin I. I was already running low after spraining my ankle and developing pain in my knees.

 Crossing tracks

-After walking across a foot bridge over the Nantahala River and past several people preparing to paddle kayaks or rafts on the river, I crossed train tracks and re-entered the forest.
+I returned to the trail by walking across a footbridge over the Nantahala River.
+On the other side, several people were preparing to paddle kayaks or rafts on the river.

 Fire Pink